responsible-ai-collaborative/aiid/README.md

 - **All**: This subscription type is not defined yet.
 - **Incident**: Users with this subscription type will be notified when the incident associated is updated.
 This subscription type needs an incident_id value associated.
 - **New Incident**: Users with this subscription type will be notified when a new Incident is created.
+The notification will be sent after finish the next site build when the Incident page is actually created.

 These subscription types are also documented in [subscriptions.js](site/gatsby-site/src/utils/subscriptions.js) file.

+### Email notifications

 [Sendgrid](https://sendgrid.com/) is used to send email notifications.